Measurable events indexed by words: Introduction

 \subsection{On the proof of Theorem \ref{t12}}

 The first basic ingredient of the proof of Theorem \ref{t12} is the density version of the Carlson--Simpson Theorem established, recently, in \cite{DKT3}.
-The second one is a refinement -- of independent interest -- of a partition result due to H. Furstenberg and Y. Katznelson.
+The second basic ingredient is a partition result closely related to the work of T. J. Carlson \cite{C}, and H. Furstenberg and Y. Katznelson \cite{FK1}.

-Before we state this refinement, let us start with a brief motivating discussion.
+Before we state this result, let us start with a brief motivating discussion.
 Suppose that we color the set of all pairs of, say, $[2]^{<\nn}$.
 Is it then possible to find a Carlson--Simpson tree of $[2]^{<\nn}$ of large dimension all of whose pairs are of the same color?
 This natural Ramsey-type problem is easily seen to have a negative answer.
 Indeed, color red all pairs which are of the form $\{w(1)^{\con}u(2),w(2)^{\con}u(1)\}$ where $w$ and $u$ are variable words over $2$; color the remaining pairs blue.
 Clearly, every Carlson--Simpson tree of $[2]^{<\nn}$ of dimension at least $2$ contains pairs of both colors.

 In spite of the existence of pathological colorings, there is non-trivial information on the aforementioned problem.
 The central idea -- which has proven to be highly valuable in related parts of Ramsey Theory; see, e.g., \cite{Bl,Ga} -- is to categorize all pairs of $[2]^{<\nn}$ (and, more generally, all subsets of $[k]^{<\nn}$ of a given cardinality) in a list of classes each of which has the Ramsey property.
 This can be done with the help of the notion of type\footnote[1]{We remark that the term ``type" is not used in \cite{FK1}.
-Actually, this notion is not named at all neither in \cite{FK1}, nor in other places in the literature.}, introduced in \cite[\S 2]{FK1}, which we are about to recall.
+Actually, this notion is not named at all either in \cite{FK1}, or in other places in the literature.}, introduced in \cite[\S 2]{FK1}, which we are about to recall.

 Let $k,q\in\nn$ with $k\meg 2$ and $q\meg 1$.
 Also let $\mathcal{L}$ be a set of cardinality $q$ which is disjoint from $[k]$ and denote by $\mathrm{W}(k,\mathcal{L})$ the set of all words over $[k]\cup \mathcal{L}$, that is, all finite sequence having values in $[k]\cup \mathcal{L}$.
 A \textit{type} of $\mathrm{W}(k,\mathcal{L})$ is a nonempty finite sequence in $\mathcal{L}$ having no consecutive multiple appearances of the same letter.
 For instance, if $\mathcal{L}=\{\lambda_1,\lambda_2\}$, then $(\lambda_1,\lambda_2,\lambda_1)$ is a type but $(\lambda_1,\lambda_1,\lambda_2)$ is not.
 For every $w\in \mathrm{W}(k,\mathcal{L})\setminus [k]^{<\nn}$ we assign its type as follows.
 First we erase all letters of $w$ which belong to $[k]$, then we shorten the runs of the same letters of $\mathcal{L}$ to singletons and, finally, we push everything back together.
 For example, the type of $(1,\lambda_1, 2, \lambda_1,5, \lambda_2,7, \lambda_2,\lambda_1,8,\lambda_3)$ is the word $(\lambda_1, \lambda_2, \lambda_1, \lambda_3)$.